Tutors needed to serve as literacy and math mentors.

 In 2022, 84% of New Haven third graders read below grade level and 88% are below grade level in Math.
 These statistics are troubling and indicative of a broader set of longstanding challenges concerning our children’s education, which were further exacerbated by the pandemic.

 The New Haven Tutoring Initiative is a response by the City of New Haven, New Haven Public Schools, and a group of youth serving agencies who came together to design a way to help address these challenges.
-The goal of the initiative is to increase literacy and math skills by providing coordinated opportunities in summer and afterschool programs for students to learn critical literacy and math skills, build home libraries, and develop an enjoyment of reading and math.
+The goal of the initiative is to increase literacy and math skills by providing coordinated opportunities through afterschool programs for students to learn critical literacy and math skills, build home libraries, and develop an enjoyment of reading and math.

 These efforts are also designed to complement the instruction at New Haven Public Schools, which recently piloted and adopted a new early literacy curriculum anchored in the Science of Reading that will be implemented districtwide in the upcoming 2023-2024 school year.